Antix-Development/WebPlus/README.md

 WebPlus is yet another framework for transforming web applications into desktop applications.

 WebPlus was created for my own personal use and is publicly availabe in case anyone finds it interesting or of use.
-It does *not* strive to compete with any established more advanced frameworks that exist and provide similar functionality.
+It does *not* strive to compete with any established more advanced frameworks that provide similar functionality.
 If you really want serious grown-up stuff, then I recommend trying one of the frameworks I previously mentioned, they are all more mature and secure than WebPlus.

 I also don't own any Apple or Linux stuff so WebPlus only works on Windows.